ArduPilot/ardupilot_wiki/rover/source/docs/rover-motor-and-servo-connections.rst

 Omni Vehicles
 -------------

 Omni vehicles can move laterally (i.e. left and right) without changing their heading with the help of omni wheels (`like these from RobotShop <https://www.robotshop.com/en/6-duraomni-wheel.html>`__) or thrusters.
 ArduPilot supports three configurations X, Plus and "3".
-The flight controller motor outputs that should be connected to each motor are shown below.
+The autopilot motor outputs that should be connected to each motor are shown below.

 .. image:: ../images/omni-motor-order.png
     :target: ../_images/omni-motor-order.png